evkx/evkx.github.io/content/technology/charging/connectors/_index.md

 ---
 title: Charging Connectors
 linktitle: Connectors
 description: Another way to classify charging ports is by their charging connector, which is the physical shape and size of the plug that connects the EV to the charging station.
-There are different types of charging connectors that vary by region, standard, and compatibility.
 weight: 1
 ---
 <!-- markdownlint-disable MD033 -->

+ Different types of charging connectors vary by region, standard, and compatibility.

 ## Connector types

 ### J1772

-This is the standard Level 1 and Level 2 charging connector for all American EVs, except Teslas.
-It was created by the Society of Automotive Engineers (SAE) and works with any Level 1 or Level 2 charger in the US.
+J1772 is the standard Level 1 and Level 2 charging connector for all American EVs except Teslas.
+It was created by the [Society of Automotive Engineers](https://www.sae.org/standards/content/j1772_201710/) (SAE) and works with any Level 1 or Level 2 charger in the US.
 It has a round shape with five pins and a latch.
 It can deliver up to 19.2 kW of power.

 <figure>
     <a href="https://media.evkx.net/multimedia/technology/charging/connectors/j1772_1.jpg">